MoutetMaxime/capstone-vinci/README.md

 ### **Greedy Model & Demand Coverage**
 - The calculation of reached demand for a given station configuration could be improved.
-- In the script for the 200mx200m, route-based distances should be used instead of Euclidean distances.
+- In the script for the 200mx200m, route-based distances between zones should be used instead of Euclidean distances.
 However, this was not done due to excessive API usage and limited time to do it properly.

 ### **General Enhancements**